GovWizely/zAPIness-search-widget/README.md

 # zAPIness-search-widget

-A search widget that allows users to search a given zAPIness endpoint.
+A search widget that allows users to search a given zAPIness endpoint.[See Demo](https://govwizely.github.io/zAPIness-search-widget)

 ##### Desktop